Treasures of Grace

 Enrollment fees will be evaluated and posted every March for the following year.
 These fees are non-refundable, and if a family decides to leave mid-year, they will not be pro-rated.

-New Families: A $25 non-refundable application fee will be paid once you are approved for membership in Treasures of Grace.
-Remaining co-op dues of $175 will be paid at the Orientation meeting in August.
+New Families: A $50 non-refundable application fee will be paid once you are approved for membership in Treasures of Grace.
+Remaining co-op dues of $150 and any class/supply fees will be paid by July 1st.
+Early payment is always appreciated.
+Any payments submitted after July 1st will be subject to a $25 late fee.

 Other Costs: